 Use provided 1/4" nut driver to turn nut counterclockwise 4 turns only.

 Slideout Room Solenoid Valve

-Do not open any of the four large T-handled valves.
-These control the coach leveling jacks.
+• Do not open any of the four large T-handled valves on the opposite end of the pump.
+These regulate the coach leveling jacks.